fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ### Offline pages

-In order to show user a nice offline page, we need to improve our `loadPipe` pipeline.
+In order to show user a nice offline page, we gotta improve our `loadPipe` pipeline.
 Specifically, we need to handle the case when cached version of the page is *unavailable*: